Simmons University: History

 Simmons was founded in 1899 with a bequest by John Simmons, a wealthy clothing manufacturer in Boston.
-Simmons founded the college based on the belief that women ought to live independently by offering a liberal arts education for undergraduate women to integrate into professional work experience.
-Sarah Louise Arnold was the school's first dean; she also served as national president of the Girl Scouts.
+Simmons founded the college, called Simmons College, based on the belief that women ought to live independently by offering a liberal arts education for undergraduate women to integrate into professional work experience.
+Sarah Louise Arnold was the school's first dean.

 Simmons is a member of the Colleges of the Fenway consortium, which also includes Emmanuel College, Wentworth Institute of Technology, Massachusetts College of Pharmacy and Health Sciences, and Massachusetts College of Art and Design.
 Simmons absorbed Garland Junior College in 1976.
-Wheelock College, a former member, merged with Boston University to become the Boston University Wheelock College of Education & Human Development.
+(Wheelock College, a former member, merged with Boston University to become the Boston University Wheelock College of Education & Human Development.)

 Simmons graduated its first African American student in 1914.
 Furthermore, Simmons was one of the few private colleges not to impose admission quotas on Jewish students for the first half of the 1900s.

 The school's MBA program was the first in the world designed specifically for women.
 Today, the undergraduate program is women-centered, while the graduate schools are coed.

 In 2014, Simmons College teamed up with for-profit online program manager 2U, a deal that would generate hundreds of millions of dollars in revenues for the school.

 In November 2014, the institution released an explicit policy on the acceptance of transgender students, claiming a strong tradition of empowering women and challenging traditional gender roles and a "rich history of inclusion."
 Its undergraduate program accepts applicants who are assigned female at birth as well as those who self-identify as women, making Simmons the third women-centered college in the United States to accept transgender women.
 Government documentation of gender is not required.
-Graduate programs are co-educational, so gender identity is not of concern.
+(Graduate programs are co-educational, so gender identity is not of concern.)

 In 2016, the MBA program went online as MBA@Simmons, and began admitting men.

 In 2018, Simmons College changed its name to Simmons University after reorganizing the structure of the school.

-At the onset of the COVID-19 pandemic, Simmons extended its Spring 2020 break to March 23 and then resumed instruction on a remote online-only basis.
-The campus and residence halls were closed and all summer programs were cancelled.
-The 2020-2021 academic year featured online instruction for a majority of programs.
-For the Spring 2021 semester, the residence halls opened at 50% capacity.